 Find more decorating tips and tricks in our dedicated decorating hub page.

-The best paint stripper currently available for 2020
+The best paint stripper

 The DeWalt 240V Twin Settings Electric Paint Stripper (opens in new tab) is our top rated product for those who are serious about removing paint with ease.
 And given that DeWalt are so highly regarded when it comes to power tools, it stands to reason that they're produce the best paint stripper.
 Easy, effective, and comfortable to use, it’s our all-round winner.